 area - Always lowercase!

 The name of the Umbraco UI Section where you want your user control to be displayed (e.g. content, media, developer, settings, members or a custom section name).
 You can add your controls to more than one section by adding multiple nodes.

-The area with the name 'default' is the first dashboard shown when a user login, no matter which sections the user have access to!
+The area with the name 'default' is the first dashboard shown when a user login, no matter which sections the user has access to!

 A little gotcha: Make sure you include the name of your app in lowercase!